Pedxo/wedia_studio/README.md

 # wedia_studio

-Get fleets of creative human workfoce on-demand, for data labelling tasks.
+Get human contractors skilled in RLHF and evals, ready to label or review your AI data on-demand.

 Get a flexible, open talent workforce for your data labeling, design and engineering tasks.